seanbaxter/circle/new-circle/README.md

 I think we need a two-pronged approach for introducing borrow checking:
 1. Make it opt-in, so that users can dip their toe in and write their new code with checking.
 1. Provide a safe-by-default feature, to create a migration path for existing code.
-Set the safe-by-default feature in your project's [**pragma.feature** file](#pragmafeature-file), and resolve the "can't access lvalue in a safe scope" errors until your files are fully borrow-checked.
+Set the safe-by-default feature in your project's [feature file](#feature-files), and resolve the "can't access lvalue in a safe scope" errors until your files are fully borrow-checked.

 First-class relocation is necessary basis for a functional borrow checker.
 To _borrow_ a thing, someone has to _own_ it.
 See the [`[relocate]`](#relocate) feature for my thinking on ownership semantics.